Pennsylvania Fly Fishing 4 min read

 Best Time to Fish Little Lehigh Creek

-The season for Little Lehigh Creek is standard Pennsylvania trout fishing season.
-The catch-and-release fly-fishing only sections are open year round.
-Because the water stays cool throughout the year, you could actually tackle this stream at any time.
+Little Lehigh Creek’s trout fishing season is standard Pennsylvania trout fishing season.
+The catch-and-release fly-fishing-only sections are open year-round.
+The water stays cool throughout the year, so you can tackle this stream anytime.

-Little Black Winter Stoneflies hatch during February and March, while the Little Black and Little Brown Stoneflies hatch in March and April.
+Little Black Winter Stoneflies hatch in February and March, while Little Black and Little Brown Stoneflies hatch in March and April.
 Blue Winged Olives hatch from the beginning of April to October.
 Towards the middle of April, the Blue Quill Hatch occurs.
-In the middle of May, the Pale Evening Duns and Sulphurs emerge.
+In the middle of May, the Pale Evening Dunes and Sulphurs emerge.

 Summer is the best time to visit due to the infamous Trico hatch that usually gets underway around the 4th of July (the holiday makes it easy to remember).
 Late spring is also a good time due to all the insect activity.
 You can also tackle the stream on warmer winter days, and fall can be the best time for catching large brown trout.